DrSpecial/An-in-depth-analysis-about-how-the-NBA-has-changed-over-time/README.md

 rebounding and height have changed in the league, before finally looking at assists and ball movement.

+## Questions

-### 1) How does a players age change their overall impact on a game in terms of games played, points scored, rebounds grabbed, and assists given, has this changed over time?
+### 1: How does a players age change their overall impact on a game in terms of games played, points scored, rebounds grabbed, and assists given, has this changed over time?

 > > For these questions we wanted to examine how the performance of
 > > different age groups has changed throughout time.
 We did this by